 Any behavior that injures or demeans a person on account of their gender, and that the targeted person finds uncomfortable.

 What is permitted and what not?

 Friendly compliments, shared coffee breaks and University fitness events, humorous conversations and banter are certainly not a problem.
-Behaviour that is inappropriate and not permitted includes unwelcome physical contact, intrusive behaviour, salacious remarks and jokes about appearance or physical characteristics.
+Behavior that is inappropriate and not permitted includes unwelcome physical contact, intrusive behavior, salacious remarks and jokes about appearance or physical characteristics.
 Showing potentially offensive images or behaving in other ways conveying or creating an oppressive work or study climate also contravenes the regulations.
 The same naturally applies to all unlawful sexual acts.

 Where can I find the precise wording of the regulations?

 The document is available in the Zurich law collection (ZH-Lex, in German)

 Please note that «UniFrauenstelle – Gleichstellung von Frau und Mann» is the former name of the Office for Gender Equality and Diversity.